tedwards947/es6-react-workshop/README.md

     * `thumbnail-clickable` will only be applied if a click handler is passed as a prop to this component.
 If there's no click handler passed to `Thumbnail`, then the CSS class `thumbnail-clickable` will not be applied.
 	* `thumbnail-active` will be applied if `this.props.isActive` is truthy.
 * Since we're going to set a background image on this element, we need to use JS to set it imperatively.
 Working with styles in React isn't difficult at all.
   * Notice that I use `backgroundImage` instead of `background-image` like you might expect in CSS.
 This is because React is working with the underlying DOM element and **not** with CSS.
-Prove this to yourself by inspecting the contents of a native DOM element's `style` property.
-  * I'm also using one of my favorite ES6 features: String templating!
+    Prove this to yourself by inspecting the contents of a native DOM element's `style` property. **Anything you're used to that uses kebab case (for example, `this-is-kebab-case`), you will need to convert to camel case (`thisIsCamelCase`).

 ### **A Quick Aside on String Templates**